microsoftgraph/microsoft-graph-docs/api-reference/beta/api/chatmessage-dlpviolation.md

-﻿# Update chatMessage with DLP Violations
+# Update chatMessage with DLP violations

 Update a chatMessage with a Data Loss Prevention (DLP) policy violation.
 ## Permissions